-A cryptographic hash generates itself through the nonce on the creation of the first blockchain.
+A cryptographic hash generates itself through the nonce on creating the first blockchain.
 The nonce and the data in the block are forever tied unless mined by someone.

-Each new block is created by miners.
+Miners create each new block.
 The process is known as mining.
-Mining a block isn’t easy because, in a blockchain, each separate block has its own unique nonce and hash.
+Mining a block isn’t easy because, in a blockchain, each separate block has its unique nonce and hash.
 It is more complicated on large chains.
-As time passes, the mining of a cryptocurrency becomes more difficult, Bitcoin being the prime example of this.
+As time passes, mining a cryptocurrency becomes more complex, Bitcoin being the prime example of this.

 – It can be used to create and track digital representations of any type of asset, item, or idea (including natively digital goods)

-- It will impact a variety of industries, including social media, financial services, healthcare, retail, gaming, and energy, and can be used for supply chain tracking and identity management.
+– It will impact various industries, including social media, financial services, healthcare, retail, gaming, and energy, and can be used for supply chain tracking and identity management.

-- It is important to recognize the broad array of assets and other items that can be digitized on blockchains, including tangible assets such as gold, coffee cups, shoes, and collectibles.
+– Recognizing the broad array of assets and other items that can be digitized on blockchains, including tangible assets such as gold, coffee cups, shoes, and collectibles, is essential.

 – Creating a digital representation of an asset does not change the asset’s character or nature, nor should it change the asset’s treatment under the law.

-- It is important for regulators to understand that the technology can be used for both financial and non-financial assets.
+– Regulators must understand that the technology can be used for financial and non-financial assets.

-- Online shopping is a prominent example – retailers use databases to give us digital versions of goods to look at on the web while we decide our preferences.
+– Online shopping is a prominent example – retailers use databases to give us digital versions of goods to look at online while we decide our preferences.

 – Blockchain provides a better database technology for this and other purposes as it does not change the user experience or the legal nature of the asset or item stored in the database.

-- Core benefits include transparency, censorship resistance (immutability), security, and orderly data structures, which result in a high degree of audibility and reliability.
+– Core benefits include transparency, censorship resistance (immutability), security, and orderly data structures, resulting in high audibility and reliability.

 Future of Blockchain